gnormal/gnorm/site/content/cli/configuration.md

 "integer" = "int"
 "numeric" = "float64"

-# NullableTypeMap is a mapping of database type names to replacement type
+# NullableTypeMap is a mapping of database type names to replacement type names
-# names (generally types from your language for deserialization)
+# (generally types from your language for deserialization), specifically for
-# specifically for database columns that are nullable.
-Types not in this
+# database columns that are nullable.
+In the data sent to your template, this
-# list will remain in their database form.
-In the data sent to your
+# is the mapping that translates Column.DBType into Column.Type.
+If a DBType is
-# template, this is the Column.Type, and the original type is in
+# not in this mapping, Column.Type will be an empty string.
+Note that because
-# Column.OrigType.
-Note that because of the way tables in TOML work, TypeMap
+# of the way tables in TOML work, TypeMap and NullableTypeMap must be at the end
-# and NullableTypeMap must be at the end of your configuration file.
+# of your configuration file.
 [NullableTypeMap]
 "timestamp with time zone" = "pq.NullTime"
 "text" = "sql.NullString"